ItzIvy05/W3VO/README.md

 #### Introduction

-The Witcher 3 with enhanced visuals is a modlist that overhauls lighting, and atmosphere while staying true to the game’s original style.
+The Witcher 3 with enhanced visuals is a modlist that overhauls lighting and atmosphere while staying true to the game’s original style.

 ### System Requirements